-- 4.1 Following an extensive consultation process conducted between December 2012 and March 2013 an interim Perth and Kinross Fire and Rescue Plan was agreed by the Council Meeting on 1st May 2013.
-Subsequently a performance management framework has been implemented during which quarterly reports have been presented to elected members.
-As the SFRS has now published a Strategic Plan, as required under Section 41G of the Police and Fire Reform (Scotland) Act 2012, interim plans must be reviewed to ensure consistency and alignment with the SFRS strategic planning cycle.
-The review will also contribute to the development of a Local Fire and Rescue Plan to meet the needs of the communities of Perth and Kinross for the period 2014 2017.
-Further consultation on the new plan will take place to ensure that the necessary approval is gained prior to implementation on the 1st April 2014. - 4.2 The National Context detailed in the previous paragraphs (3.1-3.7) provides the strategic direction for developing the Local Fire and Rescue Plan.
-Additionally the Community Plan / Single Outcome Agreement 2013 2023 developed by Perth and Kinross Community Planning Partnership articulates the 12 Local Outcomes and 5 Strategic Objectives relevant to Perth and Kinross, which will be delivered through the Community Planning Partnership.
+- 4.1 As the SFRS have now published a Strategic Plan, as required under section 41G of the Police and Fire Reform (Scotland) Act 2012, interim plans must be reviewed to ensure consistency and alignment with the SFRS strategic planning cycle.
+This review has contributed to the development of a Local Fire and Rescue Plan 2014-17 to meet the priorities of the SFRS and the needs of the communities without losing focus upon the outcomes that were agreed in the interim 2013-14 plan.
+This ensures that the Local Senior Officer continues to contribute to Perth & Kinross Single Outcome Agreement / Community Plan 2013-2023 whilst effective and sustainable relationships with our partners are maintained and enhanced. - 4.2 The National Context detailed in the previous paragraphs (3.1-3.7) provides the strategic direction for developing the Local Fire and Rescue Plan.
+Additionally the Single Outcome Agreement / Community Plan 2013-2023 developed by key community planning partners articulates the local outcomes and strategic objectives relevant to Perth & Kinross, which will be delivered through the Perth & Kinross Community Planning Partnership.
 As a statutory partner it is important that the Local Fire and Rescue Plan supports both the delivery of local outcomes and the strategic direction provided by the Scottish Government and the Scottish Fire and Rescue Service. - 4.3 The following diagram summarises and illustrates the relationship between the key components within the planning framework.

-4.4 The Community Safety Partnership Strategic Assessment and the Fire and Rescue Strategic Assessment are key tools for identifying fire and rescue priorities within Perth and Kinross.
-These assessments bring together a range of information, including fire and rescue incident data, intelligence from the local police, NHS Tayside and Perth and Kinross Council to identify local issues.
+4.4 The Single Outcome Agreement / Community Plan 2013-2023 Strategic Assessment and the Fire and Rescue Strategic Assessment were key tools for identifying fire and rescue priorities within Perth & Kinross.
+These assessments bring together a range of information, including fire and rescue incident data, intelligence from the local police, NHS Tayside and Perth & Kinross Council to identify local issues.
 This included data relating to population composition, housing, health and areas of deprivation (Scottish Index of Multiple Deprivation 2012).

-Figure1: Perth and Kinross Incident Profile 2007 - 2013
+Figure 1: Perth & Kinross Incident Profile 2009-13

 - 4.5 Understanding local conditions and reflecting the community voice is one of the key principles for good scrutiny and engagement.
-A range of engagement events will be facilitated between December 2013 and February 2014 to provide an opportunity for key stakeholders to shape and influence the priorities and outcomes contained within the plan.
-Key stakeholder groups to be involved in this consultation include:
+A programme of engagement events were facilitated between 29 November 2013 and 14 February 2014 to provide an opportunity for key stakeholders to shape and influence the priorities and outcomes contained within the plan.
+Key stakeholder groups involved in this consultation included:

 - Elected Members

-- Community Planning Partners
+- Community Partners

 - Community Groups

 - Business Community

 - Staff

-- 4.8 Taking cognisance of the strategic context and a review of the evidence provided by stakeholders during the preparation of the interim plan for 2013 2014 the following priorities were identified:

-- 1. Reduce Casualties by 5%

-- 2. Reduce Primary Fires by 5%

-- 3. Maintain Firefighter Safety and Operational Preparedness

-- 4. Reduce Deliberate Fires by 5%

-- 5. Reduce Emergency Special Service Calls by 5%

-- 6. Reduce Unwanted Calls by 10%

-- 7. Increase Working Smoke Alarm Ownership by 5%
+- 4.6 The feedback from the consultation process was then analysed and a summary report produced (Appendix 1).
+The report has been used to assist in shaping the draft local priorities and objectives for local fire and rescue delivery within Perth & Kinross.

-- 4.9 Following a review of the SFRS Strategic Plan and its four aims, our Community Plan / Single Outcome Agreement 2013 - 2023, as well as taking cognisance of 4.8 above, a suite of proposed priorities have been identified for the local area which are detailed within the attached draft Local Fire and Rescue Plan for Perth and Kinross 2014 - 2017 (Appendix 1).
+- 4.7 Taking cognisance of the strategic context and a review of the evidence sources, detailed in the previous paragraphs, augmented by local knowledge and professional judgement the following priorities have been identified for the local area which are detailed within the attached draft Local Fire and Rescue Plan for Perth & Kinross 2014-2017 (Appendix 2).
 These priorities are: - 1.
 Local Risk Management and Preparedness - 2.
 Reduction of Dwelling Fires - 3.
 Reduction in Fire Fatalities and Casualties - 4.
 Reduction of Deliberate Fire Setting - 5.
-Reduction of Fires in Non Domestic Property - 6.
+Reduction of Fires in Non-Domestic Property - 6.
 Reduction in Casualties from Non Fire Emergencies - 7.
-Reduction of Unwanted Fire Alarm Signals - 4.10 The proposed Local Fire and Rescue Plan for Perth and Kinross 2014-17 (Appendix 1) has been developed to meet the priorities of the SFRS without losing focus upon the outcomes that were agreed in the interim 2013 2014 plan.
-This ensures that the Local Senior Officer continues to contribute to our Perth and Kinross Community Plan / Single Outcome Agreement whilst effective and sustainable relationships with our partners are maintained and enhanced.
+Reduction of Unwanted Fire Alarm Signals